Voting rights in Singapore: Overseas voting

 With effect from 3 March 2009, the residence requirement for overseas voters was reduced to an aggregate of 30 days during the three years immediately before the prescribed date, and the special dispensation of the requirement applying to citizens working or studying abroad at the Government's direction and their families was removed.
 The change was described in Parliament as a measure to "allow more overseas Singaporeans to vote.
 All an overseas Singaporean needs to do is to come home for 10 days a year to visit his family and friends."

+In one situation during the 2020 general election, in-light with the COVID-19 pandemic at the time, ELD announced that certain embassies would be operational during polling day subject to the approval of the authorities, while returning Singaporeans will cast their votes in designated hotels whilst serving a mandatory 14-day stay home notice.
+In that same election, a technical difficulty in the Immigration and Checkpoints Authority system caused 101 overseas voters to be unable to vote that day.

+In 2023, an amendment to the Presidential Elections Act and Parliamentary Elections Act was tabled in Parliament, adding the option of postal voting.
+Postal voting was first used during the presidential election that same year (with the 2025 election being the first parliamentary election).
+Under this new method, overseas voters may download their ballot paper after nomination day, have the mail postmarked with a matching signature and sent before polling day, and must reach to the ELD within 10 days after polling ended, for the mail to be eligible for counting.

 Limitations on voting

 A person is disqualified from voting in the following situations, which include engaging in acts incompatible with being a Singapore citizen, being of unsound mind, or being in prison for committing a criminal offence: